BC Cancer Foundation

 Finances

-BC Cancer Foundation is a Major 100 charity, meaning it is one of the country’s largest in terms of Canadian donations.
-It received $61.3m in donations and special events fundraising in F2022.
-Administrative costs are 8% of revenues (excluding investment income), and fundraising costs are 13% of donations and special events fundraising.
-For every dollar donated, 79 cents go to the cause.
-This is within Ci’s reasonable range for overhead spending.
+In F2024 BC Cancer Foundation received $62.0m in donations and special events fundraising.
+Administrative costs are 12% of revenues (excluding investment income).
+Fundraising costs are 20% of donations.
+This results in total overhead spending of 32%.
+For every dollar donated, 68 cents are available to go to the cause.
+This falls within Ci’s reasonable range for overhead spending.

 Financial Review